-220 volcanoplot
+222 volcanoplot

 fit an MArrayLM fitted linear model object. coef index indicating which coefficient of the linear model is to be plotted. style character string indicating which significance statistic to plot on the y-axis.
-Possibilities are "p-value" or "B-statistic". highlight number of top genes to be highlighted by name. names character vector giving text labels for the probes to be used in highlighting xlab character string giving label for x-axis ylab character string giving label for y-axis pch vector or list of plotting characters.
-Default is integer code 16 which gives a solid circle. cex numeric vector of plot symbol expansions.
-Default is 0.35. any other arguments are passed to plot
+Possibilities are "p-value" or "B-statistic". highlight number of top genes to be highlighted by name. names character vector of length nrow(fit) giving gene names.
+Only used if highlight > 0 . hl.col color for the gene names.
+Only used if highlight > 0. xlab character string giving label for x-axis ylab character string giving label for y-axis pch vector or list of plotting characters. cex numeric vector of plot symbol expansions.